 The FDA recommends that the internal temperature of food should be kept at 140 degrees Fahrenheit (60 degrees Celsius) or higher when served.
 So, your slow cooker should keep your food well above this mark in order to keep your meals safe and healthy.
 Not to mention, it’ll be more tasty when it’s hot.

-Slow Cooker Low vs. High: Cook Time Conversion
+Slow Cooker Temperature Cooking Time Conversion

 The time required to slow cook a meal on a crock pot’s Low setting, is roughly 2X the amount of time it takes on the High setting.
-However, there are exceptions to this rule-of-thumb.
+However, there are exceptions to this rule of thumb.

 For the best results, check your recipe first, because slow cooker recipes will often include cook-time recommendations for using the Low or High setting.

-For example, if a recipe calls for 12 hours of cook-time on Low, it will likely take 8 (not 6) hours of cook-time on High for the meal to be ready.
+For example, if a recipe calls for 12 hours of cook time on Low, it will likely take 8 (not 6) hours of cook time on High for the meal to be ready.